 When you hire an employee, you must have the employee complete a Form W-4 (PDF), Employee's Withholding Allowance Certificate.
-Form W-4 tells you, as an employer, the marital status, the number of withholding allowances, and any additional amount to use when you deduct federal income tax from the employee's pay.
+Form W-4 tells you, as the employer, the marital status, the number of withholding allowances, and any additional amount to use when you deduct federal income tax from the employee's pay.
 If an employee fails to give you a properly completed Form W-4, you must withhold federal income taxes from his or her wages as if he or she were single and claiming no withholding allowances.

-You can provide Form W-4(SP) (PDF), Employee's Withholding Allowance Certificate (Spanish version), in place of Form W-4 to your Spanish-speaking employees.
+You can provide the Spanish version of the Employee's Withholding Allowance Certificate, Form W-4(SP) (PDF) in place of Form W-4 to your Spanish-speaking employees.

 You should inform your employees of the importance of submitting an accurate Form W-4.
 An employee may be subject to a $500 penalty if he or she submits, with no reasonable basis, a Form W-4 that results in less tax being withheld than is required.
-Refer to Chapter 4 of Publication 17, Your Federal Income Tax for Individuals.
+Refer to Chapter 4 of Publication 17, Your Federal Income Tax For Individuals.

 The IRS uses information reported on Forms W-2, Wage and Tax Statement, to identify employees with withholding compliance problems.
-In some cases, where a serious underwithholding problem is found to exist for a particular employee, the IRS may issue a notice (commonly referred to as a "lock-in-letter") to you specifying the withholding rate (marital status) and maximum number of withholding allowances permitted for a specific employee for purposes of calculating the required withholding.
+In some cases, where a serious underwithholding problem is found to exist for a particular employee, the IRS may issue a notice (commonly referred to as a "lock-in-letter") to you specifying the withholding rate and maximum number of withholding allowances permitted for a specific employee for purposes of calculating the required withholding.
 The IRS will provide the employee with an opportunity to dispute the determination before you adjust withholding based on the lock-in letter.

 After the lock-in letter takes effect, you must disregard any Form W-4 that results in less tax withheld, until the IRS notifies you otherwise.
-However, you must honor any Form W-4 that results in more income tax withheld than at the withholding rate (marital status) and withholding allowances specified in the lock-in letter.
-Employers who use electronic Form W-4 systems must make sure the employee can not override the lock-in letter to decrease withholding via an electronic Form W-4 system.
+However, you must honor any Form W-4 that results in more income tax withheld than at the withholding rate and withholding allowances specified in the lock-in letter.
+Employers who use electronic Form W-4 systems must make sure the employee can't override the lock-in letter to decrease withholding via an electronic Form W-4 system.
 Lock-in letter provisions also apply to employees rehired within 12 months from the date of the notice.

-Page Last Reviewed or Updated: May 02, 2013
+Page Last Reviewed or Updated: April 14, 2017